Guide

 Medicare portion of FICA taxes

 Medicare tax is 1.45% of earned income.
-There's no cap, so it applies to all income.
+Unlike Social Security, there's no wage base limit for Medicare, so it applies to all income, according to the IRS.

 Additional Medicare tax for high earners

-Earned income over certain thresholds faces an additional Medicare tax of 0.9%, bringing the Medicare tax on these wages to 2.35%.
+High earners may be liable for an additional 0.9% Medicare tax if their income exceeds certain thresholds, bringing the total Medicare tax on these wages to 2.35%.
 The tax thresholds are:

 • $250,000 for married filing jointly – regardless of which spouse earned the income